projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 2) Verified Boot Sequence with UEFI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As shown in :numref:`security-bootflow-uefi`, in this boot sequence,UEFI
+As shown in :numref:`security-bootflow-uefi`, in this boot sequence, UEFI
 authenticates and starts the ACRN hypervisor firstly,and hypervisor will return
 to UEFI environment to authenticate and load Service VM kernel bootloader.